Wijnaldum rescues PSG after Lens leave Messi in a daze

 Before that the league's leading scorer Jonathan David equalised with his 11th goal of the season after Troyes had gone in front.

-Lille will qualify for the last 16 of the Champions League in midweek provided they avoid defeat away to Wolfsburg in Germany.
+Lille will qualify for the last 16 of the Champions League in midweek provided they avoid defeat against Wolfsburg in Germany.

 JOIN OUR PULSE COMMUNITY!